 As with all health issues, your doctor should of course be your first point of contact for diagnosis and help for depression.

-Indeed, in some cases, your GP may decide to refer you to a local mental health team or onwards, for further assessment by a mental health professional such as Psychologist or Psychiatrist.
+Indeed, in some cases, your GP may decide to refer you to a local mental health team or onwards, for further assessment by a mental health professional such as a Psychologist or Psychiatrist.

 This is not what we provide.